Saivenkat8/Udacity-ISDC-Project1/README.md

-# udacity-ISDC-project-1
+# Joy Ride
-In this project I have learnt basic principles regarding how self-driving cars work with the help of simulator.
+This first project is a lot of fun and takes us on a joy ride, literally!
+I have worked with a simulator by writing code that controls a vehicle, seeing how advanced code powers movements and commands for moving cars.